HTML5 video and audio element

 Using JavaScript, the playback can be controlled with media events.
 The audio and video elements used as media elements inherit all the properties and methods of the HTMLMediaElement interface (in mobile, wearable, and TV applications).

-The main features of the audio and video elements with JavaScript include:
+The main features of the audio and video elements with JavaScript include the following:

 To provide users with HTML5 audio and video features, you must learn to create a simple player for streaming playback: